emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 The initial amount of heap memory available to the program.
 This is the memory region available for dynamic allocations via `sbrk`, `malloc` and `new`.

-Unlike INITIAL_MEMORY, this setting does not place a hard cap on the total amount of memory available at startup, and so should be preferred.
+Unlike INITIAL_MEMORY, this setting allows the static and dynamic regions of your programs memory to independently grow.
+In most cases we recommend using this setting rather than `INITIAL_MEMORY`.
+However, this setting does not work for imported memories (e.g. when dynamic linking is used).

 .. _initial_memory: